 The nurturing figure of my Pisay experience, Patty Covarrubias, and I reconnected through Facebook.
 When she came to Manila for a visit, for the first time since we both left Pisay, we visited our old school together and took a nostalgic stroll. <heart> <heart> We are in touch until today, literally 🙂

-Last weekend, my first trip to a gym these past two years, I was able to join the Pisay homecoming with my batch mates for the first time.
+Last weekend was my first trip to a gym these past two years, not to exercise but to partake of the Pisay homecoming at the school gym with my batch mates for the first time.
 What a joy to be with the Pisay survivors, a great bunch of excellent men and women I admire.

 Photo Credits: Olive Nuestro